Military history of Italy during World War I

-Further offensives by the Central Powers were stopped by Italy at Monte Grappa in November 1917 and on the Piave River in June 1918.
+Further offensives by the Central Powers were stopped by Italy at Monte Grappa in November-December 1917 and on the Piave River in June-July 1918.
 On 24 October 1918, the anniversary of Caporetto, Italy launched the battle of Vittorio Veneto: Italian troops achieved a breakthrough, recovered the territory previously lost, and moved into Trento and Trieste by the time fighting ended on November 4 (a date celebrated as National Unity Day in Italy).
 The centuries-old Habsburg Empire collapsed.
 Italian armed forces were also involved in the Western Front (taking part in the Second Battle of the Marne, around Bligny, and in the subsequent Hundred Days Offensive), the African theatre, the Balkan theatre and the Middle Eastern theatre.

 At the end of World War I, in the Paris Peace Conference of 1919, Italy was recognized a permanent seat in the League of Nations' executive council and the possession of many promised territories: Trento and Trieste, whose annexation completed national unification, South Tyrol, Istria and some colonial compensations.
 Territories in Dalmatia (although also included in the 1915 treaty of London) and the town of Fiume (despite a sizeable Italian population) were not assigned to Italy as they were claimed by Yugoslavia; a part of Italian nationalists (the followers of Gabriele D'Annunzio) accused the Allies of "mutilating" the Italian victory and occupied Fiume without royal assent.
 The quarrel between Italy and Yugoslavia would be solved by the treaty of Rapallo (1920), with Italy annexing the Dalmatian capital of Zara and Fiume becoming a free State.
 The post-war period saw increasing political violence, eventually leading to the establishment of Mussolini's Fascist government in 1922.